 In December 2020, the Company issued a total of \$168.5 million principal amount of Convertible Notes in a private offering of the Convertible Notes pursuant to Rule 144A under the Securities Act of 1933, as amended (the "Securities Act").
 The Convertible Notes were issued pursuant to, and are governed by, an indenture, dated as of December 7, 2020, by and between the Company and The Bank of New York Mellon Trust Company, N.A., as trustee ("Indenture").
 The Convertible Notes are due on December 1, 2025, unless earlier repurchased, redeemed or converted, and accrue interest at a rate per annum equal to 7.25% payable semi-annually in arrears on June 1 and December 1 of each year, with the initial payment on June 1, 2021.
-During the three months ended March 31, 2022 and 2021, the Company recognized interest expense on the Convertible Notes of \$2.4 million and \$3.5 million, respectively.
+The Company recognized interest expense on the Convertible Notes of \$2.4 million and \$4.8 million during the three and six months ended June 30, 2022, respectively, and \$3.1 million and \$6.2 million during the three and six months ended June 30, 2021, respectively.